WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 +++
-title = "Overload, Back-Pressure, Pony, and Wallaroo: a savory stew" date = 2018-03-20T06:30:12-06:00 draft = false author = "slfritchie" description = "TODO A savory stew of overload, back-pressure, the Pony Runtime, and Wallaroo" tags = [
+title = "Overload, Back-Pressure, Pony, and Wallaroo: a review of overload mitigation techniques and Wallaroo's specific implementation" date = 2018-03-26T06:30:12-06:00 draft = false author = "slfritchie" description = "A review of overload mitigation techniques for distributed systems in general and systems " tags = [
     "back-pressure",
     "overload",
+    "workload management",
     "pony",
     "wallaroo"
 ]